Services → Career Services

 Make important connections between their academics and skills needed for their future career interests.

-In 2017, LEAP launched its Career Connections initiative to formalize and enhance the career awareness, career readiness, career immersion and relationship-building in our programs.
+In 2017, LEAP launched its Career Connections (now Career Services) initiative to formalize and enhance the career awareness, career readiness, career immersion and relationship-building in our programs.
 By infusing programs with relationship-building and relevant experiences, students begin to connect what they are learning to exciting career pathways, needed life skills and an expanded worldview.
 Math, science and history are no longer abstract ideas confined to the classroom but skills needed to succeed in work and life.
 Through this program students will develop long-term goals with aspirations for a successful personal and professional life, engaging in learning that will help them navigate the inevitable hurtles in college and life.